SemanticDialect: Semantic-Aware Mixed-Format Quantization for Video Diffusion Transformers: SemanticDialect: Semantic-Aware Mixed-Format Quantization for Video Diffusion Transformers

-Because the input is non-integer (e.g., FP16) and cannot directly index a lookup table, we apply a simple shift-and-truncate to map it to an integer bin index.
-Since representable values are integers (with decision boundaries at half-integers), we build \texttt{Qvalue} at 0.5 granularity to obtain the exact quantized value.
-In contrast, each 0.5-wide bin corresponds to a range of possible errors, so we approximate \texttt{Qerror} using the midpoint error in that bin.
-Format selection then reduces to summing \texttt{Qerror} over the group-wise maxima to estimate MSE and choosing the dialect with minimum approximate MSE.
-After selecting the dialect, quantizing all block elements is likewise efficient by directly querying \texttt{Qvalue}.
+Since non-integer inputs (e.g., FP16) cannot directly index a LUT, we apply a shift-and-truncate to map them to integer bin indices.
+Because representable values are integers (with decision boundaries at half-integers), \texttt{Qvalue} uses 0.5-wide bins so that each bin maps to the \emph{exact} quantized index.
+For \texttt{Qerror}, we \emph{approximate} absolute quantization error using the midpoint error of each 0.5-wide bin, rather than squared error, which can amplify midpoint estimation bias.
+Dialect selection then reduces to summing \texttt{Qerror} over group-wise maxima and choosing the dialect with minimum approximate error.
+Once selected, quantizing all elements proceeds efficiently via direct \texttt{Qvalue} queries.

-\para{Two-stage Format Selection} A remaining challenge is the cost of comparing all 32 dialects to select the best per-block dialect.
-Since matching the block's dynamic range is critical to avoid underestimating or wasting range, we adopt a two-stage approach similar to~\citep{jangblockdialect}.
+\para{Two-stage Dialect Selection} A remaining challenge is the cost of comparing all 32 dialects to select the best per-block dialect.
+Since matching the block's dynamic range is critical to avoid underestimating or wasting range, we adopt a two-stage approach similar to the approach in~\citep{jangblockdialect}.
 In the first stage, we select a sub-formatbook based on the block maximum.
-In the second stage, we compute the approximate MSE and compare only the dialects within the selected sub-formatbook.
-We refer to our 4-bit quantization format, which uses the formatbook and the techniques described above, as \textbf{\formatname} (FormatBook 4-bit format) for the remainder of the paper.
+In the second stage, we compute the approximate error and compare only the dialects within that selected subset.
+We refer to our 4-bit quantization format, which utilizes the formatbook with LUT-based dialect selection and quantization, as \textbf{\formatname} (FormatBook 4-bit format) for the remainder of the paper.